desertmonkey/RTDtestRST/docs/quick-start-guide/index.rst

    terminal.
 After the installation completes, the Cumulus Linux login prompt appears in the terminal window.

-!
-These steps describe a flexible unattended installation method.
+.. note:: These steps describe a flexible unattended installation method.
 You do not need a console cable.
 A fresh install with ONIE using a local web server typically completes in less than ten minutes. !
 You have more options for installing Cumulus Linux with ONIE.
 Read `Installing a New Cumulus Linux
 Image <https://docs.cumulusnetworks.com/display/DOCS/Installing+a+New+Cumulus+Linux+Image>`__
 to install Cumulus Linux using ONIE in the following ways: ! - DHCP/web server with and without DHCP options ! - Web server without DHCP ! - FTP